• Introduction

 Direct multi-step forecasting

-The ForecasterAutoreg and ForecasterAutoregCustom models follow a recursive prediction strategy in which each new prediction builds on the previous one.
+ForecasterRecursive models follow a recursive prediction strategy in which each new prediction builds on the previous one.
 An alternative is to train a model for each of the steps to be predicted.
 This strategy, commonly known as direct multi-step forecasting, is computationally more expensive than recursive since it requires training several models.
 However, in some scenarios, it achieves better results.
-These kinds of models can be obtained with the ForecasterAutoregDirect class and can include one or multiple exogenous variables.
+These kinds of models can be obtained with the ForecasterDirect class and can include one or multiple exogenous variables.

 ⚠ Warning

-`ForecasterAutoregDirect` may require very long training times, as one model is fitted for each step.
+`ForecasterRecursiveDirect` may require long training times, as one model is fitted for each step.

-Unlike when using ForecasterAutoreg or ForecasterAutoregCustom, the number of steps to be predicted must be indicated in the ForecasterAutoregDirect.
+Unlike when using ForecasterRecursive, the number of steps to be predicted must be indicated in the ForecasterDirect.
 This means that it is not possible to predict steps beyond the value defined at their creation when executing the predict() method.

 For this example, a linear model with Ridge penalty is used as a regressor.
 These models require the predictors to be standardized, so it is combined with a StandardScaler.